nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 mode <maintenance_commands_label>` to prevent any user activity until decryption is completed.

+Note that if you do not have master key/recovery key enabled, you can ONLY decrypt files per user, one user at a time and NOT when in maintenance mode.
+You will need the users' password to decrypt the files.

 Use ``encryption:disable`` to disable your encryption module.
 You must first put your Nextcloud server into :ref:`maintenance mode <maintenance_commands_label>` to prevent any user activity.